cig0/old_blog/we-are-in-business-finally.md

-We are in business, finally! (aka About)
+We are in business, finally (aka About)

 It certainly took me more than I'd wished to set up this blog but finally here I am!